-City Council Adoption Hearing.
-The City Council is scheduled to consider the updated Housing Element at its September 12, 2022 hearing, and adopt the 6th Cycle Final Housing Element.
+City Council Meeting, October 4, 2022.
+The City Council considered the updated Housing Element at its October 4, 2022 hearing, and adopted the 6th Cycle Final Housing Element.
+Seven members of the public commented on the Housing Element during the public hearing.

 Submit Adopted Housing Element to HCD.
-Following adoption of the Final Housing Element by the City Council, the City will submit the adopted Housing Element for HCD review and certification.
+Following adoption of the Final Housing Element by the City Council, the City submitted the adopted Housing Element for HCD review and certification on October 7, 2022.